 Day 1: 13:00 – 19:00

 Brunch at its best at La Esquina, a pretty cafe/restaurant in Østerbro right off the Sortedams Sø, one of the three basins forming ‘The Lakes’ of Copenhagen at the western margin of the centre.
-According to Pernille, the menu of La Esquina is better and cheaper than any of the other cafes with a view over the lakes.
+According to our Spotter Pernille, the menu of La Esquina is better and cheaper than any of the other cafes with a view over the lakes.
 Order by the bar, get your choices in separate pots and enjoy them with a glass of wine while people-watching.

 Alternatively, go ethnic and opt for Ma’ed, an affordable and easy-going Ethiopian restaurant whose menu is a pleasure to the palate.
 Order a family-size dish, and you’ll be served with a giant injera (pancake-like flat bread) dotted with your chosen toppings – and don’t forget to eat with your hands!
 Ma’ed is located in Nørrebro, a vibrant poly-cultural and multi-ethnic district (almost 30% of its residents are immigrant or their descended, mostly from the Middle East) where kebab places pull up alongside design shops and funky bars.